savantly-net/sprout-platform/docs/get-started/guides/authorization/index.md

 In addition to the `pre/post` authorization annotations that Spring provides, you may also configure authorizations using Spring's expression language.
 The configuration uses `ant` style path matching and http method matching.

-This example restritcs GET access to everything under `/reports` to users that have an authority of `GENERAL_ADMIN` or `GENERAL_READ`.
+This example restritcs GET access to everything under `/reports` to users that have an authority of `ADMIN` or `GENERAL_READ`.
 It also has a catch all expression that restricts access to everything under `/api` to users that have the role `EVERYONE`.

 ```